ANCIR/FatalExtraction/_posts/2015-07-10-companies-accused.md

 home_pic: /img/companies_accused/pic_1_home.jpg
 ---

-Australian mining companies are linked to hundreds of deaths and injuries in Africa, which can go unreported at home.
+<span class="drop-cap">A</span>ustralian mining companies are linked to hundreds of deaths and injuries in Africa, which can go unreported at home.

 Some of the Australian Securities Exchange-listed companies include state governments as shareholders.
 One company recorded 38 worker deaths over an eleven-year period.